Qaitbay: Early reign

 Qaitbay's first major challenge was the insurrection of Shah Suwar, leader of a small Turkmen dynasty, the Dhu'l-Qadrids, in eastern Anatolia.
-A first expedition against the upstart was soundly defeated, and Suwar threatened to invade Syria.
-A second Mamluk army was sent in 1469 under the leadership of Azbak, but was likewise defeated.
+The first expedition against the upstart was soundly defeated, and Suwar threatened to invade Syria.
+A second Mamluk army under Azbak, was likewise defeated in 1469.
 Not until 1471 did a third expedition, this time commanded by Yashbak, succeed in routing Suwar's army.
 In 1473, Suwar was captured and led back to Cairo, together with his brothers; the prisoners were drawn and quartered and their remains were hung from Bab Zuwayla.

 Qaitbay's reign was also marked by trade with other contemporaneous polities.
 Excavations in the late 1800s and early 1900s at over fourteen sites in the vicinity of Borama in modern-day northwestern Somalia unearthed, among other things, coins identified as having been derived from Qaitbay.
 Most of these finds are associated with the medieval Sultanate of Adal, and were sent to the British Museum in London for preservation shortly after their discovery.